 The world soon became a very dark place for me.
 Today, when I read the sixth chapter of Hebrews, I don’t have to ponder its meaning, because I have lived those verses.
 Whatever I built during the next 28 years of rebellion was completely burned up.
 I built and it burned.
 I built again, and it burned up again.
-Time and time again, the earth of my life was spared, to the last particle of dust, while all that grew on it was burned to ashes.
+Time and time again, the earth of my life was spared, to the last particle of dirt, while all that grew on it was burned to ashes.
 The ashes would simply blow away in the wind until nothing was left.
-Have you ever noticed though, how fertile the earth becomes after a forest fire?
-It provides a richness for supporting life, which is non-existent in a mature forest.
+However, has the reader ever taken note of how fertile the earth becomes after a forest fire?
+It provides a richness for supporting life, which is non-existent in a thriving forest.
 (Heb.
 6: 4-8) By the time my 18th birthday rolled around, the die was cast.
 Excuses had become a way of life and the vain imaginations of my mind replaced reality.
-I became friends with four troubled youths even more troubled than myself.
+I became close friends with three troubled youths even more troubled than myself.
 Many years later it seems that the two whom Satan killed as young men chose to go straight to hell.
 They never married or had children.
 Despite all my witnessing to the third friend in recent years it seems he is determined to to split hell wide open as well.
 However, I have staked a claim at the throne of God for his soul.
-Although a terrible depression had set in by the time I turned 18, I still graduated with honors from high school.
-I was looking forward to college and the freedom it would bring.
+Although a terrible depression had set in by the time I turned 18, I still graduated with honors from high school and was looking forward to college and the freedom it would bring.